 A flex model is a mix of both a full service and express.
 It operates like an Express Exterior but offers detail services.
 So after the driver exits the tunnel, they can either drive to the free vacuums to vacuum the interior themselves or to a detail area for staff to provide additional detail services.
 This model will obviously have more staff than an express exterior model.

-This type you might see attached to a gas station, and does not have a conveyor.
+This is the type that you might see attached to a gas station, and does not have a conveyor.
 The driver will drive the vehicle to a designated position inside the tunnel, stop the vehicle, and the cleaning system will wash over the stationary vehicle.
 When the equipment stops, the driver drives out the tunnel.
 This is all automated so no supervision is usually required, except for periodic supplies, cash collection, maintenance, and repairs.

 This is a coin-operated, facility where a driver will clean their own vehicle using a wand-style pressure waterhose, or brush.
 Like an in-bay automatic, a self-serve also does not typically require onsite employees or supervision.